StigNygaard/lastfm-widgets/README.md

 #### /widgets/ folder

 The widget frontend code. _All_ that is needed for widget to work in _Demo_ or _Basic_ mode.
-See [Releases](https://github.com/StigNygaard/lastfm-widgets/releases) to get latest "release-version" of this folder's content.
+See [Releases](https://github.com/StigNygaard/lastfm-widgets/releases) to get the latest "release-version" of this folder's content.
 And see https://lastfm-widgets.deno.dev/ (*this address will soon change*) for more about widget _modes_ and how to use and customize the widget.